agster27/flag/README.md

 2. Uninstall completely (removes all files and cron jobs)
 3. Exit without doing anything

+> The script will automatically download all required files from GitHub, create a Python virtual environment, install dependencies, and generate a default `config.json` if needed.

 ---

 ## 🗂️ Project Layout

+After setup, your `/opt/flag/` folder should look like:

 ```
 /opt/flag/